Igor-Kuts/Projects/README.md

     - 'poisson_distribution.ipynb': Overview of the Poisson distribution and it's properties.
     - 'binomial_distribution.ipynb': Overview of the Binomial distribution and it's properties.
     - 'bernoulli_distribution.ipynb': Overview of the Bernoulli distribution and it's properties.
-    - 'uniform_distribution.ipynb': Overview of the Discrete and Continuous Uniform distributions and it's properties.
+    - 'uniform_distribution.ipynb': Overview of the Discrete and Continuous Uniform distributions and their properties.

 # July 21, 2023